ObjectIsAdvantag/sparkguest/README.md

 This token gives access to the Cisco Spark API under the 'Guest' user identity (associated to the JWT issuer token)

 To test the issued access tokens for a user, reach to the [GET /people/me](https://developer.ciscospark.com/endpoint-people-me-get.html) resource of the Cisco Spark REST API, paste the issued token and examine the response to identify the user display name.
+Alternatively, you can simply type: `sparkjwt verify --spark <token>`

     Example of Person details for an issued access token: